 “Wetin I kuku dey good for?
 Maybe if I become winch I go dey useful for life.”

 “But I want the woman.
 Help me na Cisco.”

 “I want make de woman disappear.
 I want make she comot for my broda house.”

 Wasiu thought about it.
 The woman was beautiful and he wanted her.
 It was more than a year since he had been with one.
 He did not stand a chance if he wanted to go and proposition her.
 But he could make her disappear if he wanted.
 He had been in prison with boys who were in for kidnapping.
-They shared many stories and he often thought that if he would comit any crime outside of drug peddling it would be seizing someone.
+They shared many stories and he often thought that if he would comit any crime outside of drugs peddling it would be ceasing someone.
 He only needed a hideout for a few days.
 Two of the boys that might help were released the same day as he.
 He knew where to find them if he wanted their help.
-He would get his woman and also get Chisco such that he would be guaranteed of a place to stay forever if he wanted.
+He would get his woman and also get Chisco such he would be guaranteed of a place to stay forever if he wanted.
 Chisco would be an accomplice afterall.

 “You say you want make she disappear?”

 “Na him Togo people go come find am?”